arpansahoo/vdj/README.md

 - Run `sbatch t2_Module_Search_IgTcR_header.sh`
   - First step in processing the bams
   - Edit the file paths in this script at the top and bottom
-  - May need to edit the file paths in `t2_Module_Search_IgTcRFix.sh`
+  - May need to edit the file paths in `t2_Module_Search_IgTcRFix.sh` as well
   - Make sure GNU parallel is installed
 - Run `python t3_set_task_items.py`
   - Edit the path at the top of the file to match the results folder generated from the previous step
-  - Note the array setting printed out to put into the next slurm config file, `t3_Run_VDJ.sh`
+  - Note the array setting printed out.
+You will need to put this setting into the next slurm config file, `t3_Run_VDJ.sh`
 - Run `sbatch t3_RunVDJ.sh`
   - The t3 module has multiple tasks, but most importantly, it finds the matching V/D/J/CDR3 sequence for each read
   - Edit the file paths in this script
   - Remember to place the vdjdb folder into the directory that you indicate
 - Run `sbatch t4_pre.sh`